dcdpr/did-btc1/chapters/Beacons.md

     A ->> A: Aggregate PSBTs to create<br/>signed transaction A ->> A: Broadcast signed transaction

-    loop For each DID controller...
+    loop For each Beacon participant...
-        A ->> C: Send signal ID
+        A ->> R: Send signal ID
     end

     alt CAS defined